Biographical Log of Michael Furstner - Page 78

 In Longreach I fill up with fuel at the Caltex station (first one on the left in town)

 which also has a nice clean cafe attached I should check out sometime.
-I
+Then on to

 really love driving through this vast flat landscape, it is like traveling through an